honeybunnysidd/Spotify-Clone/README.md

 # Spotify Clone

-## A clone of the Spotify' Homepage with playing song in background.
+## A clone of the Spotify's Homepage with playing song in background.

 ## Technologies used :
    1. HTML